 This annotation ensures that if any exception occurs during the method execution, the transaction is rolled back, maintaining consistency.

-10. @PostConstruct
+10. @PostConstruct and @PreDestroy

-are used to mark
+@PostConstruct and @PreDestroy are used to mark

 methods that should be executed after the bean initialization and before bean